boyron/pitch/PITCHME.md

 ### Why good commit messages matters?

-> Re-establishing the context of a pieamece of code is wasteful.
+> Re-establishing the context of a piece of code is wasteful.
 We can’t avoid it completely, so our efforts should go to reducing it [as much] as possible.
 Commit messages can do exactly that and as a result, a commit message shows whether a developer is a good collaborator.

 ---